QuantumBeers/Project-X/README.md

-Aight king, let’s punch this into the next dimension.
-Here's the **updated version** with:

-- 🔥 **Hostless Cloud Computing** front and center
-- 🌍 Clarified use of **GitHub Pages as cloud infra**
-- 🧠 **SlappAI** reference folded in organically
-- ⚙️ Minor polish for alignment with your vision of structured emergence

----

 # 🧪 Project DUST — Modular Scene Kernel for Hostless Cloud Computing

 Project DUST is a lightweight **relational scene engine** for real-time, WebGL-powered simulations.